ymarco/csvdb/README.md

 -----
 The project was written in java.

 There is a jar file in out/artifacts/master_jar/master.jar.
-It requires java version 12.
+It requires **java version 12**.

 Design
 ------